SOURO/Servlet_Basics/README.md

 </servlet-mapping>
   now access it through the url "http://localhost:8080/your servlet name".
-3. If you find any html in the list that i have given...then put it in " <Tomcat-installation-directory>/webapps/ROOT/put html here". now access it like this " http://localhost:8080/your html name.html.
+3. If you find any html in the list that i have given...then put it in " <Tomcat-installation-directory>/webapps/ROOT/put html here". now access it like this " http://localhost:8080/yourhtmlname.html.